4d/docs/website/translated_docs/es/Debugging/debugging-remote.md

 ## Generalidades

-When a 4D database is running on 4D Server, you can debug the 4D code running on the server from a remote 4D client logged to the project.
+When a 4D database is running on 4D Server in interpreted mode, you can debug the 4D code running on the server from a remote 4D client logged to the project.
 You just need to attach the debugger to a specific remote machine, and the code execution can be monitored in the debugger directly on the remote machine.

 On a remote machine, the [debugger window](debugger.md) displays a specific server icon and a blue background color to indicate that you are debugging server code: